ramapriyan912001/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to list groups.
-2. GroupsPage shows a list of groups.
-3. User request to see expenses of a specific group.
+1. User request to list expenses of a specific group.
-4. AW3 displays all the expenses of the group.
+2. AWE displays all the expenses of the group in ExpensesPage.
    <br>Use case ends.

 **Extensions**

 * 2a.
-AWE detects no groups created yet.
+The specified group does not exist in AWE.
   * 2a1.
-AWE displays message to remind User to create a group before empty GroupsPage displayed.
+AWE displays message saying that there is no such group in AWE.
     <br>Use case ends.
-* 3a.
+* 2b.
 The given group name is invalid.
-    * 3a1.
-AWE displays an error.
+    * 2b1.
+AWE displays error message saying that group names should only comprise letters, numbers, and spaces, should be within 50 characters, and should not be blank.
       <br>Use case ends.
-* 4a.
+* 2c.
 AWE detect no expenses logged under the group.
-    * 4a1.
-AWE displays an empty list.
+    * 2c1.
+AWE displays an empty list in the ExpensesPage.
       <br>Use case ends.

 **Use case: UC16 - Find expenses in a travel group**